drndivoje/vluent/README.md

-# Vluent
+_# Vluent

-Simple experimental validation framework (still POC) using fluent interface to define complex validation rules.
-Java Bean Validation (JSR 380) cannot offer right api to defined complex validation rules such as validation only if the certain condition is satisfied.
-The second reason is to avoid general overuse of annotations on POJO classes (think about Hibernate) and use more explicit way of defining validation rules.
+Simple validation library for Java with zero dependencies.
+It provides easier way to implement complex validation rules by making it composable and easy to test.

 ## Usage